pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called to create subsequent aggregate event objects and apply them to the aggregate.
+Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called both to create a subsequent aggregate event object and to apply it to the aggregate.

 .. code:: python